aryanagn/Funding-Trend-Navigator/README.md

 its milestone.
-The dataset was initially created as a standpoint for a twitter bot to tweet everytime a project had reached its desired milestone and for public interest to expand upon The data was collected by a human who is a kickstarter crowdfunding enthusiast developing ideas for these projects for the future such as apps, websites, etc.}
+The dataset was initially created as a standpoint for a twitter bot to tweet everytime a project had reached its desired milestone and for public interest to expand upon The data was collected by a human who is a kickstarter crowdfunding enthusiast developing ideas for these projects for the future such as apps, websites, etc.

 ## Team Members

-**Please remember to update this section**

 - Connor Hamilton: A 2nd year student studying computer science with an interest for IT
 - Joss White: 3rd year COMP SCI student at UBCO originally from Calgary.
-- Aryan: 3rd year computer science student at UBCO who likes collecting colognes.
+- Aryan: 3rd year computer science student at UBCO.

-## Images

 ## References

-**Please remember to update this section**

 {Add your credits, acknowledgements, references, or citations **including a link to the data source** here}
 [Link to dataset](https://www.kaggle.com/datasets/kemical/kickstarter-projects?resource=download)